dtrungtin/actor-imdb-scraper/README.md

 }
 ```

-### Compute units consumption
-Keep in mind that it is much more efficient to run one longer scrape (at least one minute) than more shorter ones because of the startup time.

-The average consumption is **1 Compute unit for 1000 actor pages** scraped

 ### Extend output function

 You can use this function to update the result output of this actor.
 This function gets a Cheerio handle `$` as an argument so you can choose what data from the page you want to scrape.
-The output from this will function will get merged with the result output.
+The output from this function will get merged with the result output.

 The return value of this function has to be an object!

-You can return fields to achive 3 different things:
+You can return fields to achive three different things:
 - Add a new field - Return object with a field that is not in the result output
 - Change a field - Return an existing field with a new value
 - Remove a field - Return an existing field with a value `undefined`